-- 2.1 Appointment of an election agent - 2.2 Main functions of an election agent - 2.3 Spending limits for the election - 2.4 Assignment by a candidate of a portion of his/her statutory spending limit to his/her political party (if contesting the election as a party candidate) - 2.5 "The Election Period" dates between which the spending limit applies - 2.6 Persons who may be incurring unauthorised expenditure to promote or oppose candidates at the election - 2.7 What are election expenses? - 2.8 What are not election expenses? - 2.9 Expenses incurred in order to facilitate a person's candidacy at the election - 2.10 Payment of invoices to suppliers - 2.11 Furnishing an Election Expenses Statement after the election - 2.12 Offences and penalties applicable to election agents at the election
+- 2.1 Appointment of an election agent

+- 2.2 Main functions of an election agent

+- 2.3 Spending limits for the election

+- 2.4 Assignment of a portion of a candidate's spending limit to his/her political party

+- 2.5 Persons who may be incurring unauthorised expenditure

+- 2.6 The election period

+- 2.7 What are election expenses?

+- 2.8 What are not election expenses?

+- 2.9 Other expenses incurred in order to facilitate a candidacy

+- 2.10 Payment of invoices to suppliers

+- 2.11 Furnishing an election expenses statement

+- 2.12 Offences and penalties applicable to election agents